andreyorst/fzf.kak/README.md

 map global normal <c-p> ': fzf-mode<ret>'
 ```

+Note that space between colon and command is intentional and will strip this
+command from command history.

-Each `fzf` sub-command has mnemonic mapping, like `f` for opening files, `t` for
+Each `fzf` module defines mnemonic mapping, like <kbd>f</kbd> for opening files,
-tags and so on.
+<kbd>t</kbd> for tags, <kbd>s</kbd> for search, and so on.
 Available mappings:

 - <kbd>b</kbd> - Select buffer.
 - <kbd>c</kbd> - Switch server's working directory.